bright/new-www/content/jobs/senior-qa-engineer.md

 * defining acceptance criteria for features
 * making suggestions for changes and improvements to project
 * close collaboration with developers & PM team on the implementation of app
-* conducting various non-functional tests to evaluate aspects such as performance (Proxyman), usability, reliability, scalability, security, and compatibility
+* conducting various non-functional tests to evaluate aspects such as performance, usability, reliability, scalability, security, and compatibility
 * API testing and endpoint testing (Postman)
 * optimisation of testing processes
 * code review related to automated tests